phaze9/SummerOfCode/Week 3.md

  - [Add in-app navigation with routing](https://angular.io/tutorial/toh-pt5)
  - Make sure to read all the explanations, so you gain a deeper understanding

-## Day 6: Go Mobile :iphone:
+## Day 6: Fix the Tests :sweat_drops:
-Put your app on your phone!
+We wrote a lot of code and forgot about the automated tests.
  - Go to your app's repository on the GitHub website
    - Check for commits by your tutor
    - Review them and synchronize in Visual Studio Code